Squirrels in the UK

 The Wildlife Trusts has been at the forefront of efforts to save red squirrels for decades; undertaking habitat management to help red squirrels, education and awareness projects, monitoring of squirrel populations and targeted control of grey squirrels in areas where red squirrels are at risk of extinction.

 The Wildlife Trusts is part of Red Squirrels United, a partnership of academics, practitioners and volunteers, working together on a programme of red squirrel conservation.
 It launched in 2015 and is focused on conserving red squirrel populations in nine specific areas in Northern Ireland, Northern England and Wales (see map below).
 Red Squirrels United also works closely with Saving Scotland's Red Squirrels to ensure that all parts of the UK are involved in red squirrel conservation.
 Working in partnership, Red Squirrels United enables red squirrels to continue surviving in these areas, and to spread out into some new areas where suitable habitat exists, alongside the remainder of the UK which is home to grey squirrels.
-Red Squirrels United is funded by EU LIFE14 (LIFE14 NAT/UK/000467) and the Heritage Lottery Fund.
+Red Squirrels United is funded by EU LIFE14 (LIFE14 NAT/UK/000467) and The National Lottery Heritage Fund.
 The work undertaken by the programme includes education, public awareness, scientific monitoring, habitat management and grey squirrel control in carefully chosen target areas where red squirrels are at risk.

 Frequently asked questions